 At the time, Contracts was the darkest installment in the franchise.
 Most of the original levels for the game are rather dark in both theme and lighting.
 Aside from the aforementioned Meat King's Party, the starting Asylum level is a maze of dead bodies, lab equipment and heavily armed S.W.A.T operatives gunning for you.
 You also end up going to a rather eerie British manor who's owners love practicing Hunting the Most Dangerous Game.
 There is also a rather horrifying outcome to failing the last of the Rotterdam missions.
 You get treated to a cutscene of Rotterdam going up in a puff of nuclear smoke.

-Schedule Slip: Hitman 5 was first announced in 2007.
+Schedule Slip: Hitman 5 (What would become Absolution) was first announced in 2007.
 Development apparently only got going in 2009, only to stall again (if not be canned completely and subsequently restarted; reports vary) because Eidos wanted more Kane and Lynch games.

 Hitman: Codename 47 was a lackluster and buggy shooter with some very good ideas.
 Hitman 2 Silent Assassin is a swaggering juggernaut of a stealth series with some of the most inventive and well-designed levels to grace the genre.